 However, since yeast is normally there anyway, your doctor will want to be sure that it’s Candida albicans that’s causing the problem and not something else.

 Candidiasis isn’t normally a dangerous condition except in the rare cases when it enters the blood and spreads to vital organs of people with weakened immune systems.

-For oral thrush, a suspension of antifungal medication can be swished in the mouth and swallowed, or sometimes the doctor will have you dissolve an antifungal lozenge in the mouth.
+For oral thrush, a suspension of antifungal medication can be swished in the mouth and swallowed.
 For severe and recurrent cases, antifungal medication taken by mouth may need to be taken for extended periods of time.

 If the oral thrush is caused by the use of inhaled corticosteroids, rinsing the mouth after using the inhaler will help prevent the infection.

 When treating oral thrush, it is important to sterilize or replace your toothbrush often during treatment to avoid re-infection.
 People who wear dentures should clean them regularly and remove them overnight.